 For the new dad who wants to educate himself (so he can educate his child)

 In speaking to scholars and experts about the best books on black feminism, five of them recommended this recent release.
 While focused on black women specifically, the book explains the struggles faced by black Americans to this day.
 One professor who recommends it noted the book’s powerful “crossover energy” between academia and the general public: “I’ve had discussions about this book in college classrooms and over dinner with friends,” Regina Duthely told us.

 For the new dad who needs to declutter

 For the new dad who’s also a cat dad

-For the new dad who doesn’t want to hire a cleaning service
+For the new dad who wants a break from cleaning

 For the new dad who wants to get better at meal prepping

-When the Postmates gift cards are all used up, he can just pop a roast in here in the morning and forget about it until it’s ready to be served for dinner.
+And if new-dad duty includes putting meals on the table, this slow cooker would more or less allow him to simply pop in a roast in the morning and forget about it until it’s ready to be served for dinner.